pluralsight/guides/draft/html-css/semantic-html/article.md

     </body>
 </html>
 ```
-In the semantic HTML, the code should look like this:
+In the semantic HTML, the code above should look like this:
 ``` HTML
 <html>
     <head>